 Additional Defense Tactics for Charges of Child Porn

 At DM Cantor, we handle a very high percentage of the “Arizona Sex Crimes” cases involving private counsel in the State of Arizona.
-We have one of the largest libraries with research materials devoted to challenging accusations involving sex crimes.
+We have one of the largest libraries with research materials devoted to challenging criminal sexual accusations involving sex crimes.
 In addition, our attorneys have attended numerous seminars sponsored by the National Child Abuse Defense and Resource Center (the leading center in the United States which assists in the defense of the falsely accused).
 Registering as Sex Offender has drastic consequences and leaves a black mark on your record; do not underestimate the potential severity of this charge.

 Additionally, because our law firm fights conviction from all angles, we would assert a wide range of defenses and challenges to constitutional violations that apply in all criminal cases.
 The possibilities are numerous and diverse.
 Here are a few proven defenses that our attorneys apply:

 - Violation of a person’s Miranda Rights.
 In Arizona, the standard of whether any incriminating statement (i.e., a statement which tends to admit guilt) is admissible into evidence is based upon a “voluntariness” standard.
 If we can prove that the police had convinced, intimidated or tricked you into making a confession or incriminating statement, or that they did not properly read you your rights, then we can suppress those statements and any evidence gathered as a direct result of those statements.